 - has periods of stopping breathing

-In severe asthma it is usually better to dial 111 within New Zealand (use the appropriate emergency number in other countries) and ask for emergency medical help, rather than drive your child in your own car to the hospital.
+In severe asthma, it is best to dial 111 rather than drive your child in your own car to the hospital.

 Will my child grow out of asthma?

 Asthma is a long-term condition.
 The majority of children with asthma have less troublesome asthma as teenagers.
 Symptoms can appear again in adulthood.
 If your child has severe asthma, it is more likely to continue or return in later life.